dmiller/clojure-clr-next/_drafts/2024-12-25-STM-design.md

 Atomicity requires that either both changes are made or neither.
 Consistency requires that no one ever sees the Ref world in an intermediate state where, say, `r1` has been updated but `r3` has not.
 The easiest way to achieve this is to have T1 acquire locks on `r1` and `r3` before making any changes.
 T1 will then update those refs before releasing the locks.

 You might have heard that MVCC doesn't involve locks.
 It's bit more nuanced than that.
 What MVCC avoids is coarse-grained locking and locks with non-trivial temporal extent.
 While T1 is running, before it gets to the point of committing, it is doing its various computations.
 It is _not_ locking the refs it is updating, except briefly when it has to read a value or do a little bookkeeping.
 Only at the point of committing does it lock the refs it is updating.
 And there is no user code being run while those refs are locked.
 The locks are held just long enough to update the data structures.

+Or so I believed.
+In the code today, Refs that have been ensured hold read locks for an indefinite period, with observable results.
+More below.

 Isolation is achieved by making invisibile to the outside any changes made to a ref (via `ref-set`, `alter`, or `commute`) until the transaction commits.
 While executing, the transaction _will_ see the changes it has made.
 This is accomplished by having the transaction keep track of the 'in-transaction-value' of any ref it has updated.
 Thus, the `deref` operation operates differently inside a transaction than outside.